 Park Inn by Radisson Aberdeen1 Justice Mill Lane, Aberdeen 4.0 out of 5.0

-Located in Central Aberdeen, this eco-friendly hotel is within a 15-minute walk of Aberdeen Music Hall, Academy, and His Majesty's Theatre.
-Aberdeen Art Gallery ...
+Located in the heart of Aberdeen, this eco-friendly hotel is within a 15-minute walk of Aberdeen Music Hall, Academy, and His Majesty's Theatre.
+Aberdeen Art ...

 DoubleTree by Hilton Aberdeen City CentreBeach Boulevard, Aberdeen 4.0 out of 5.0

-Located in Central Aberdeen, this hotel is within a 5-minute walk of Carby Art Gallery and Codonas Amusement Park.
-King's Links and Pittodrie Stadium are also ...
+Situated near the beach, this hotel is within a 5-minute walk of Carby Art Gallery and Codonas Amusement Park.
+King's Links and Pittodrie Stadium are also within ...

 City Guide – Aberdeen, Scotland

 Aberdeen, known as The Granite City, should be on every enthusiastic traveller’s bucket list.
 Beautiful, particularly in the rain when the grey stone buildings sparkle, the authorities have made enormous efforts to maintain the Georgian and Victorian architecture, providing a historic backdrop to a contemporary and cosmopolitan city where great shopping centres like Union Square and Bon Accord stand alongside older attractions including His Majesty’s Theatre, the University of Aberdeen and the Mercat Cross – erected around 1540.